gitter-badger/hibbitts-design-org/pages/blog/2015-12-18-flipped-lms-using-an-open-and-collaborative-platform/post.md

 metadata:
     'twitter:card' : summary
     'twitter:site' : @hibbittsdesign
-    'twitter:title' : Visualizations of a Flipped-LMS Using an Open and Collaborative Platform 'twitter:description' : A set of three visualizations.
+    'twitter:title' : Visualizing a Flipped-LMS Using an Open and Collaborative Platform 'twitter:description' : A set of three visualizations.
 ---